jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1c.md

-+++
+---
+heading: "Chapter 1c"
+title: "The Concept of Suicide in Moral Philosophy"
+linkTitle: Chapter 1c
-title=  "The Concept of Suicide in Moral Philosophy" heading=  "Chapter 1c" description=  "Of all the Greek heroes written by Plutarch, Cleomenes is the only one who died by suicide.
-The brave Theramines, Socrates, and Phocion suffered in prison" date=  2015-09-28 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1b" linkbtext=  "Chapter 1b" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1d" linkftext=  "Chapter 1d"
+description: "Of all the Greek heroes written by Plutarch, Cleomenes is the only one who died by suicide.
+The brave Theramines, Socrates, and Phocion suffered in prison"
-+++
+image: /covers/tms.jpg
+weight: 8
+---

 ## Suicide is rooted on pride